RCMgames/RCM/README.md

 ## branch: Robot-B

-This controls a four wheel kiwi drive and two servos
+This controls a four wheel omni/mechanum drive and two servos

+## branch: Robot-C

+This controls a 3 wheel kiwi drive